ahmedhnewa/OAuth1.0a/README.md

                     .consumerSecret("your_consumer_secret_here")
                     .token("your_token_here").tokenSecret("your_token_secret_here").build();

-		//optional
             HttpLoggingInterceptor interceptor = new HttpLoggingInterceptor();
             interceptor.setLevel(HttpLoggingInterceptor.Level.BODY);

             OkHttpClient.Builder builder = new OkHttpClient().newBuilder().connectTimeout(3, TimeUnit.MINUTES).readTimeout(3, TimeUnit.MINUTES);
             builder.addInterceptor(interceptor);

-            if (isShouldAddOauth1) {
-	    // if you want add the oauth 1.0 authorization only in specificated requests , if no remove if statment builder.addInterceptor(oauth1);
-            }
+                builder.addInterceptor(oauth1);

             retrofit = new Retrofit.Builder()
                     .baseUrl("your_base_url_here/")